Peoples' Democratic Party (Turkey)

-The Peoples' Democratic Party (Turkish: Halkların Demokratik Partisi, acronymized as HDP; Kurdish: Partiya Demokratîk a Gelan), or Democratic Party of the Peoples, is a Turkish political party mainly representing ethnic minorities in Turkey, especially Kurds.
-Generally left-wing, the party places a strong emphasis on participatory and radical democracy, feminism, minority rights, youth rights, and egalitarianism.
-It is an associate member of the Party of European Socialists (PES), a consultative member of the Socialist International, and a party within the Progressive Alliance (PA).
+The Peoples' Democratic Party (Turkish: Halkların Demokratik Partisi, acronymized as HDP; Kurdish: Partiya Demokratîk a Gelan), or Democratic Party of the Peoples, was a Turkish political party that mainly represented ethnic minorities in Turkey, especially Kurds.
+Generally left-wing, the party placed a strong emphasis on participatory and radical democracy, feminism, minority rights, youth rights, and egalitarianism.
+It was an associate member of the Party of European Socialists (PES), a consultative member of the Socialist International, and a party within the Progressive Alliance (PA).

 Aspiring to fundamentally challenge the existing Turkish–Kurdish divide and other existing parameters in Turkish politics, the HDP was founded in 2012 as the political wing of the Peoples' Democratic Congress, a union of numerous left-wing movements that had previously fielded candidates as independents to bypass the 10% election threshold.
 The HDP is in an alliance with the Kurdish Democratic Regions Party (DBP), often described as the HDP's fraternal party.
 From 2013 to 2015, the politicians of the DBP participated in peace negotiations between the Turkish government and the Kurdistan Workers' Party (PKK).

 The party operates a co-presidential system of leadership, with one chairman and one chairwoman.
 In the 2014 presidential election, the party put forward its chairman, Selahattin Demirtaş, who won 9.77% of the vote.
 Despite concerns that it could fall short of the 10% election threshold, the party put forward party-lists instead of running independent candidates in the subsequent June 2015 general election.
 Exceeding expectations, it polled at 13.12%, becoming the third largest parliamentary group.
 The party briefly participated in the interim election government formed by AKP Prime Minister Ahmet Davutoğlu on 28 August 2015, with HDP MPs Ali Haydar Konca and Müslüm Doğan becoming the Minister of European Union Affairs and the Minister of Development respectively.
 The party governs the municipalities in which they have won the elections in a co-mayoralty constituted by a woman and a man.

 Witnessing the 2016 Turkish coup attempt and pointing out previous repression of democratic forces by martial powers, the HDP strongly opposed the coup.
 The HDP was first ignored and left out of the post-coup national truce while the Turkish purges targeted alleged members of the Gülen movement.
 From September 2016, the Turkish judiciary started to submit HDP elected officials to anti-terrorism accusations.
 Several HDP parliamentarians have been imprisoned in November 2016 including the party co-chairs Selahattin Demirtaş, and Figen Yüksekdağ, widely disturbing the HDP's ability to communicate and be active on the political scene.
 In December 2020 HDP co-deputy head for local governments, Salim Kaplan said that "since 2016, 20,000 of our members have been taken into custody and more than 10,000 of our members and executives have been sent to jail", and 48 municipalities have been seized by the government.
 The ruling AKP accuses the HDP of having direct links with the PKK, and the party had been defending itself against prohibition in March 2021, until the case was dropped.